 WISV uses a channel-aware semantic acceptance policy on hidden representations to boost accepted sequence length by up to 60.8% and cut interaction rounds by 37.3% in distributed speculative decoding, with under 1% accuracy loss.

-Orthrus unifies autoregressive and diffusion views on a shared KV cache to deliver lossless parallel token generation with up to 7.8x speedup and O(1) memory overhead.
+Orthrus unifies autoregressive LLMs and diffusion models via shared KV cache and consensus to enable up to 7.8x parallel token generation speedup with O(1) memory overhead and lossless results.

 DMI-Lib delivers 0.4-6.8% overhead for offline batch LLM inference and ~6% for moderate online serving while exposing rich internal signals across backends, cutting latency overhead 2-15x versus prior observability baselines.